badriadhikari/Algorithms-2020fall/homeworks/Homework07.md

 ## A job scheduling problem

-Say you want to install a library called X, and it depends upon dozens of other libraries.
+Say you want to install a library called `gcc`, and it depends upon dozens of other libraries.
 These libraries have their own inter-dependencies but there are no circular dependencies.
 In other words, you have a dependency graph between all these libraries that you plan to install.
-Your goal is to come up with an order of these libraries such that installing the libraries by the order will eventually allow you to install X without any dependency errors.
+Your goal is to come up with an order of these libraries such that installing the libraries by the order will eventually allow you to install `gcc` without any dependency errors.
 This is a form of [dependency hell](https://en.wikipedia.org/wiki/Dependency_hell).
 For this particular situation, what algorithm will you use?

 <img src="git_arch_deps_debian_100.png" align="middle" width="550"/>